THIS RESOLUTION WAS ADOPTED AT THE STATEWIDE ASSOCIATION MEETING.

 1 RESOLVED, That California State PTA and its units, councils, and districts seek and support legislation, regulation, and/or other national, state and local measures, to prohibit the use of electronic cigarettes and all flavored tobacco products on school grounds, in public places, and in other places where young people may be exposed to secondhand vaping; and be it further

 2 RESOLVED, That California State PTA and its units, councils and districts seek and support legislation and regulations to protect the public, especially youth, against the health risks associated with the use of tobacco products by prohibiting the sale, marketing, and distribution of flavored tobacco products and e-cigarettes, including components, accessories, and tobacco product flavor enhancers; and be it further

 3 RESOLVED, That California State PTA and its units, councils, and districts seek and support legislation, regulation, and/or other national, state and local measures, to require clear package labeling on flavored tobacco products and e-cigarettes, including components and accessories, to indicate the amount and concentration of nicotine, known carcinogens, metals, and all chemicals, including solvents, whether active or inert; and be it further

-4 RESOLVED, That California State PTA and its units, councils, and districts seek and support legislation, regulation, and/or other national, state, and local measures, to provide screening, counseling, intervention, and support by trained health professionals for young people who are becoming or have become addicted to nicotine; and be it further
+4 RESOLVED, That California State PTA and its units, councils, and districts seek and support legislation, regulation, and/or other national, state, and local measures, to provide, in schools and elsewhere, screening, counseling, intervention, and support, by trained health professionals, for young people who may use or are using products containing nicotine; and be it further

 5 RESOLVED, That California State PTA and its units, councils, and districts encourage the education of all members of the school and larger community about the ill health effects and addictive nature of nicotine.